2002 The 500: Background

+The Handford device was trimmed three inches by CART, allowing an influx of speed and a significant reduction of aerodynamic drag in the race.
+Jimmy Vasser, who won the 1998 edition of the event and finished ninth in the Indy Racing League race at the circuit earlier that year, predicted that The 500 would be "a wild one" due to the Handford device's new configuration.
 After a disappointing finish in the preceding Honda Indy 300, da Matta felt confident in his ability to win at California for the second consecutive year.
 Da Matta's teammate Fittipaldi spoke on the many physical and mental adversities that drivers have to face for The 500.
 Paul Tracy expressed enthusiasm for the forthcoming event after testing a Honda engine at the track several weeks prior.
-Jimmy Vasser, who won the 1998 edition of the event and finished ninth in the Indy Racing League race at the circuit earlier that year, predicted that The 500 would be "a wild one" due to the implementation of the Handford device on every car.
 Michael Andretti reflected on his team's recent misfortunes, including a controversial loss at Surfers Paradise, and hoped to have a "perfectly trouble-free weekend" at California.

-Between the eighteen full-time entries for the season, the lone driver change was of the No. 51 Fernández Racing entry.
+Between the eighteen entries for the race, the lone driver change was of the No. 51 Fernández Racing entry.
 Adrián Fernández, who normally drove the car, suffered two thoracic fractures in a major opening-lap pileup at Surfers Paradise and was prohibited from competing at California.
 In the meantime, Max Papis was chosen to substitute for the injured Fernández.
-Tora Takagi also endured minor pelvic fractures in the accident, but he was allowed to race at California if he was comfortable enough.
+Tora Takagi also endured minor pelvic fractures in the accident, but he was allowed to race at California so long as he felt comfortable enough to do so.